kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from Launching our new design
 DEBUG:    to Launching Our New Design

-DEBUG: No need to changetransloadit/_posts/2011-06-06-exploding-growth.md
+DEBUG: No need to change transloadit/_posts/2011-06-06-exploding-growth.md

 INFO: Rewriting transloadit/_posts/2011-06-28-improved-persistence-for-temporary-files.md
 DEBUG:  from Improved persistence for temporary files
 DEBUG:    to Improved Persistence for Temporary Files

-DEBUG: No need to changetransloadit/_posts/2011-07-04-ruby-rails-sdks.md
+DEBUG: No need to change transloadit/_posts/2011-07-04-ruby-rails-sdks.md

-DEBUG: No need to changetransloadit/_posts/2011-07-05-scheduled-database-maintenance.md
+DEBUG: No need to change transloadit/_posts/2011-07-05-scheduled-database-maintenance.md

 INFO: Rewriting transloadit/_posts/2011-07-26-improved-assembly-detail-page-more.md
 DEBUG:  from Improved assembly detail page & more